ronak0624/swurf-savings-backend/README.md

   - Priority 1: A new iPhone 11 ($699 - $25 = $674)
   - Priority 2: A new Bike ($300 - $15 = $285)
   - Priority 3: A new jacket for his dad ($100 - $10 = $90)
-- We use averageShiftIncome = totalInmcome / totalShiftWorked to calculate the averageShiftIncome, and use shiftRemaining = price_remaining / (averageShiftIncom * 50% * priority）to calculate the shiftRemaining for certain savingGoal.
+- We use averageShiftIncome = totalIncome / totalShiftWorked to calculate the averageShiftIncome, and use shiftRemaining = price_remaining / (averageShiftIncome * 50% * priority）to calculate the shiftRemaining for certain savingGoal.

 ## API Routes